 This is the lesson of the Great Exchange.
 Unless we see with the eyes of the heart, we may miss the Messiah altogether in our journey of life.
 Until we see ourselves and our brothers with new eyes of spiritual truth, we may miss seeing our Savior as Ben David and Ben Joseph.

-Messiah promises to come again a second time, as King of Kings and Lord of Lords, clothed in the finest, whitest, heavenly linen robes of His royalty!
-Amen!
+Messiah promises to come again a second time as King of Kings and Lord of Lords clothed in the finest, whitest, heavenly linen robes of His royalty!

 CANDLEGLOW LESSON FOR SHABBAT

 May we have the eyes of the heart to truly see Him in all His beauty, clothed in robes of blinding, white linen which have been dipped in His royal blood, shed for all mankind.

-We must see Him dear seeker, with the eyes of our hearts in His fullness as Son of God ~ Son of Man, who sacrificed Himself for the Great Exchange!
-HIS life for YOUR life!
+We must see Him dear seekers, with the eyes of our hearts, in His fullness as Son of God ~ Son of Man.
+He sacrificed Himself for The Great Exchange!

-On this blessed Sabbath (Shabbat) evening, marking the sixth miraculous night of Hanukkah, open wide the eyes of your heart as you gaze into the swaddling linen which clothed The little Lamb of God, Jesus the Messiah, as he lay in the manger; the humblest of the four Arks of the Bible.
+On this blessed Sabbath (Shabbat) evening, marking the final miraculous night of Hanukkah, open wide the eyes of your heart as you gaze into the swaddling linen which clothed the little Lamb of God, Jesus the Messiah, as he lay in the feeding trough which was the humblest of the four Arks of the Bible.